-I grew up just outside of Ithaca in a local rural community.
+I grew up just outside of Ithaca in a rural community.
 When I was little you could find me playing with our many animals, riding horses, or tending to my modest vegetable garden.
 My maternal grandparents were dairy farmers, and I have many fond memories of being on their farm.

 After high school, I left my rural home to be an exchange student in another rural community on the island of Sardinia, Italy.
 Here, instead of cows, there were more sheep than people.
-Being exposed to a new culture, learning a new language, and of course, trying a variety of new foods was transformative.
+The exposure to a new culture, learning a new language, and of course trying a variety of new foods was transformative.
 Searching for wild asparagus in the spring and eating fresh-picked figs in late summer was a real treat.
 We ate seasonally in Sardinia, and no surprise, the produce was much more flavorful.
 In contrast, I noted that in the U.S. we have access to many different varieties of produce year-round, though not necessarily grown here.
 Seeing these two different approaches to agriculture piqued my interest, and it has only progressed through the years.